Creating the Offer Letter

 Appointments ordinarily are made for the nine-month period, August 23 through May 22, but may be of shorter duration for a variety of reasons.
 Specific dates can be found on the Stipend Listing posted by Payroll for each academic year.

-Graduate assistantship appointments with either a retroactive date of hire or a retroactive increase in percentage of employment are prohibited.
+Graduate assistantship appointments with either a retroactive date of hire or a retroactive increase in percentage of employment, are prohibited.
 Appointment start dates should accurately reflect the employee's work.
-A non-standard start date may have implications for the GA tuition waiver, insurance eligibility, and result in a less than one semester appointment, so should the need for an appointment with a retroactive or non-standard start date arise, the department should contact The Graduate School prior to making an offer.
-While the contract allows less than one semester appointments, all appointments of less than one semester duration require advance approval from the GEU and departments must contact Employee Relations for assistance before issuing an offer letter.
+A non-standard start date may have implications for the GA tuition waiver, insurance eligibility, and result in a less than one semester appointment.
+Should the need for an appointment with a retroactive or non-standard start date arise, the department must contact The Graduate School prior to making an offer.
+While the contract allows for less than one semester appointments, all appointments of less than one semester duration require advance approval from the Graduate Employee and Postdoc Union (GEU), and departments must contact The Graduate School and Employee Relations for assistance before issuing an offer letter.

 GA Offer Letters and Supplemental Description of Duties Forms